 You may have to redo your background check if you have had a break in service for over a year.
 Check with the DOE background check office to be sure if you are in doubt.

 If you have done a background check with a private school, it does not count towards the requirement for placement at a public school or another private school.
-All students will be fingerprinted by DOE as they will be placed in at least one public school setting.

 What if the OP student already works in school classroom?

 Already employed full time teachers may use their own classrooms one semester to complete their OP hours and assignments.
 After that, he/she will need to either find “in house” placements, or be placed by Field Services.
 In the event the student is not able to leave their classroom to do O+P in another classroom the student should notify Field Services.